vishnuvuyyur1/AtmManagerSpringBoot/README.md

 ]

-The web application will provide a REST API to create a list of ING ATMs in a given Dutch city and return a well formed JSON response
+The web application will provide a REST API to create a list of  ATMs in a given Dutch city and return a well formed JSON response

 POST     :  api/createAtmDetailForCity
 URL       : http://localhost:8080/ingatmmanager/api/createAtmDetailForCity